10 Common Propane Tank Problems (and how to take care of them)

 However, the best way to deal with leaks is to prevent them from ever happening in the first place!

-If you get your propane system checked over every few years, your propane service technician will notice any problem areas and prevent possible leaks before they even happen.
+If you get your entire propane system checked every few years, your propane service technician will notice any problem areas and prevent possible leaks before they even happen.

 2. Tubing Malfunctions